 - You can apply to court to make a winding-up petition to close or ‘wind up’ the company, whereby the company’s assets would be sold and any surplus funds are paid to you and any other creditors.

-- Defence is issued
+- Defense is issued

-If the debtor responds to the claim notifying their intention to defend the action against them, a further 14 days are allocated for them to submit their defence.
+If the debtor responds to the claim notifying their intention to defend the action against them, a further 14 days are allocated for them to submit their defense.
 Both parties complete a directions questionnaire, giving the court various information and details about their side of the case, such as how much time they think is needed for the hearing and who, if anyone, they would like to use as witnesses.
 The court will set a timetable for the next steps to be followed, such as disclosing relevant documents and providing both witness and expert evidence.
 If both parties agree, a request can be made to pause the proceedings for one month in order to try to negotiate a solution.

 - Court hearing